odinuv/web/en/apv/articles/sql-join/index.md

 it contains a lot of rows.
 Do you know how many?

 {: .solution}
-Number of rows in `person` table times number of rows in `location` table.
-A little above 2400 in the sample database.
+Number of rows in the `person` table times the number of rows in the `location` table.
+A few above 2400 in the sample database.

-The obtain a sensible result -- list for each person only the location which is *assigned* to that person -- you again need to add that condition:
+To obtain a sensible result -- list for each person only the location which is *assigned* to that person -- you again need to add that condition:

 {% highlight sql %}